Port Macquarie - East

 An assessment of population growth drivers in Port Macquarie - East reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Port Macquarie - East's population is approximately 11,913 as of August 2025.
-This figure represents an increase of 149 people since the 2021 Census, which recorded a population of 11,764.
-The increase is inferred from ABS estimated resident population data of 11,821 in June 2024 and validated new addresses totaling 155 since the Census date.
-This results in a population density ratio of 1,680 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 73% to overall population gains recently.
+Port Macquarie - East's population, according to AreaSearch's analysis, is approximately 11,913 as of August 2025.
+This figure represents an increase of 149 people since the 2021 Census, which reported a population of 11,764.
+The change is inferred from the estimated resident population of 11,821 in June 2024 and an additional 155 validated new addresses since the Census date.
+This results in a population density ratio of 1,680 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 73.0% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate an increase just below the median of non-metropolitan areas nationally, expecting a rise of 1,207 persons by 2041 based on current numbers, indicating a total increase of approximately 9.3% over 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on the latest population numbers, the area is expected to increase by 1,207 persons to 2041, with an overall increase of 9.3% over the 17-year period.

 Frequently Asked Questions - Population